concur/developer.concur.com/api-reference/direct-connects/hotel-service-2/Descriptive-info.markdown

 # Descriptive Info

-Message to retrive descriptive details about a given hotel.
+Message to retrieve descriptive details about a given hotel.
 This may include text and/or a number of URL pointed to hosted images.
 Concur does not host any hotel images.

 |  SOAPAction |	OTA name | Message structure |
 |----------|-----------|---------------------|